jeffThompson/Design2/Assignments/12_AppDesign.md

 * If you want to get further into the design sprint/Agile Development model, see [this article](https://www.mountaingoatsoftware.com/agile/user-stories) on "user stories"
 * [This article](http://alistapart.com/article/motion-with-meaning-semantic-animation-in-interface-design) is an excellent introduction to interface animation
 * More on the idea of [skeumorphism](https://en.wikipedia.org/wiki/Skeuomorph), and [why you might use it (or not)](https://www.interaction-design.org/literature/article/skeuomorphism-is-dead-long-live-skeuomorphism)
+* If you want some pointers on building interfaces with Illustrator, [this tutorial](https://design.tutsplus.com/tutorials/create-a-weather-app-design-for-ios-in-adobe-illustrator--vector-12291) does a nice job of covering shape-building and text, and [this one](https://spin.atomicobject.com/2013/10/14/illustrator-app-design/) covers basic settings when starting a project